 International or regional cooperation in the exchange of trademark information, e.g., in the form of official gazettes

-In the interest of exchange, we provide the Official Gazette of Trademarks on CD-ROM to 23 countries and two international organizations, including the AU, CA, DE, ES, FR, GR, IR, IT, JP, PH, RU, SE, SG, TR, US and the EP.
-We receive official gazettes in paper form from 21 countries, four international organizations, and one company, including CD-ROM gazettes from DE, JP, LU, RO, RU, US, and WIPO.
+We have exchanged Official Gazette of Trademarks on CD-ROM with 22 countries and five international organizations, including the AU, CA, DE, ES, FR, GR, IR, IT, JP, PH, RU, SE, SG, TR, US and the EP.

 Training courses for national and foreign participants